Park River (North Dakota)

-The Park River is a river in North Dakota.
-Park River is a tributary of the Red River of the North.
-The name likely comes from brush corrals built by Native Americans on the banks of the river, called "buffalo parks" by early explorers.
+The Park River is a river in North Dakota and a tributary of the Red River of the North.
+The name likely comes from brush corrals built by Native Americans on the banks of the river, which were called "buffalo parks" by early explorers.
 The corrals were used in a form of hunting in which buffalo would be driven into them and over the steep river banks in order to kill or injure them.

-Elmwood (Grafton, North Dakota), a house listed on the National Register of Historic Places, is located by it.
+Elmwood (Grafton, North Dakota), a house listed on the National Register of Historic Places, is located along the river.
 Tributaries include the North Branch, South Branch, and Cart Creek.